Table of Content:

 There can also be security related issues depending on how strong the latch is.
 If it ages and/or weakens, this can increase the likelihood of someone entering the property without too much hassle.

-With these disadvantages in mind, it is important to consider some of the alternatives available on the open market at the moment.
+With these disadvantages in mind, it is important to consider some of the sliding door alternatives available on the open market at the moment.

-Here are the top ten alternatives to sliding glass doors, how they work and what makes them a unique fit.
+Here are the top ten sliding glass door alternatives, how they work and what makes them a unique fit.

 1. French Doors